Bloemert/bloemert.github.io/_posts/2019-2-1-Tech-Radar.md

 - **Storage & Messaging**.
 Mostly databases but also messaging and bus systems (temporary storage).
 - **Infrastructure & Tools**.
 Primarily tools for development, DevOps, CI/CD but also infrastructure like hosting systems.

 NB: Note that we have other quadrants than ThoughtWorks and Zalando.
 We have modified it so that it fits our needs.
-One important difference with ThoughtWorks is that we do not include *techniques*, or what we call *guidelines & best practices*.
+One important difference with ThoughtWorks is that we do not include *techniques*, or what we call *engineering guidelines & best practices*.
 We have another idea about that.
 Our radar only includes **concrete** technologies, most of the time they are real products.
 Sometimes this also *implies* the platform.
 For example: when we adopt Azure Functions, it is also pretty clear that we adopt Azure as a cloud platform.

 ### Rings
 - **Adopt**.
 Please use this technology if you can.
 It is proven, mature and without risk to use.
 Strongly recommended.